SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/07-optimising-for-parallel-processing.md

 ### A more complex example

 As an example we're going to use the example data from the Software Carpentry [Unix Shell lesson](http://swcarpentry.github.io/shell-novice/).
 This features some data from a researcher named Nelle who is studying the North Pacfic Gyre.
-She has 1520 data files, each of which measure the relative abundnace of 300 different proteins.
+She orginally had 17 data files, each of which measure the relative abundnace of 300 different proteins.
+But she has now collected some extra data and has 6000 files to process.
 Each file is named NENE followed by a 5 digit number identifying the sample and finally an A or a B to identify which of two machines analysed the sample.

 #### Downloading the Data